Insider’s perspective

 In addition to the top five factors, the second tier of critical factors are listed below.
 Note that

-three of the factors; ongoing coworker/client relationships, collaborating with health
+three of the factors; ongoing coworker/client relationships, collaborating with health professionals,

 and repetitive versus variable work are listed in both areas.
-This can be interpreted to mean that,
+This can be interpreted to mean that, for

 some, these factors are in their top five list while, for others, they are a close second.
 The list